yh2n/api_hack/README.md

 ## sylent

-An application built using the Discogs API.
+An application displaying the credits of any given recording.
-It allows the user to get information about a recording.
+Get data by using the Discogs API.

 See it live: https://yh2n.github.io/sylent/